stephenhouser/stephenhouser.github.io/_posts/development/2017-03-21-zero-the-desk.md

 > After a recording session on one of those large mixing desks, after you've twiddled countless knobs and push around many faders you do something called zeroing the desk.
 This is were you turn every control and push every fader back to zero, so that when the next engineer comes in he or she isn't going to jump out of their seat when a large sub-bass whacks them straight in the face and possibly blows something up. -- [Brendan Dawes](https://superyesmore.com/zeroing-the-desk-3a166215eee0758e9e84d1b76eacdf7f)

 This cleanup after every project is something I often forget and regret every time.
 Brendan, in his article, has some nice clear actions and descriptions of them; Tagging, Archiving, Cleaning Up, and Play.
 My process is similar in some ways and depends on the project itself.
-Courses are 'recurring projects' for me and the ones I'm most dilligent about.
+Courses are 'recurring projects' for me and the ones I'm most diligent about.
 Other projects, not so much.
 There's always something to improve upon.

 ## Post Course Cleanup